ChenMu1/Creative/README.md

 # Self-made main page template for the Warehouse

 ## Description:
-Maine page(the Warehouse) for creatives, small businesses, and other multipurpose uses.
+Main page(the Warehouse) for creatives, small businesses, and other multipurpose uses.
 It includes a number of rich features and plugins that you can use as a great boilerplate for your next Bootstrap based project!

 ## Features: